 “This provides me with enough insight into the holdings so that I can run a full analysis and report breaking down costs — not just the cost the broker is charging, but uncovering any underlying expenses to provide the prospective client with a total cost of ownership versus broker fee,” he said.
 “I also want to look at any lost opportunity costs because of high fees and tax inefficiency.”
 In addition, he seeks out potential portfolio overlap, where the client unknowingly owns the same positions in more than one account.
 (Learn more: Knowing which financial eggs are where)

 On the liability side, a financial professional will most likely want to see your credit card bills and the paperwork for any outstanding debt you have, like student or auto loans and mortgages.
 If you have any medical debts or personal loans, your professional will likely want to view that paperwork as well.

 The most important things to verify are interest rate, loan balance, term, and loan start date, Winkfield said in an interview.
 “When creating a viable financial plan for a client, it is important to include a plan that eliminates consumer debt in an efficient manner.”
-(Learn more: Credit card debt: The problem, fixes and prevention)
+(Learn more: How to manage, reduce and avoid additional credit card debt)

 For loans that are amortized, such as mortgages, Winkfield said that he may ask the client to ask the lender for an amortization schedule.

 Of course, tax returns will be a focal point for your professional.

 “The front of the 1040, to a trained eye, tells a tax story of efficiency or inefficiency,” Winkfield said.
 Tax efficiency also becomes important when deciding which accounts to draw down first in retirement.